felipe-mig/Star_Wars_web_app_PHP/README.md

 ## 📄 Description

-✨This is a Star Wars - Original Trilogy Web App built in PHP and JavaScript.
+✨This is a <strong>Star Wars - Original Trilogy</strong> Web App built in PHP and JavaScript.
 There is a public view and a private view where the user can CREATE, READ, UPDATE and DELETE records.

 📱The Web app has media queries implemented.
 Therefore, the user can navigate from any mobile device.